 Moisture Damage from Failed Drip Edge

-Gutter Attachment Compromise
+Gutter Attachment Failure

 Fascia in the Insurance Estimate